kswoll/sexy-proxy/README.md

 However, it has two key limitations:

 * It requires `Reflection.Emit` -- this is a problem for iOS apps.
-* It requires that proxied methods be virtual or that the proxy type be an interface.
+* It requires that proxy'd methods be virtual or that the proxy type be an interface.
 * Any costs associated with generating a proxy (admitedly fairly minimal) are incurrred at runtime rather than compile time.